boazbk/crypto/lec_10_public_key_intro.md

    3. The adversary _wins_ if they output a pair $(m^*,\sigma^*)$ such that $m^*$ was _not_ queried before to the signing algorithm and $V_v(m^*,\sigma^*)=1$.

-> # {.remark title="Strong unforgability" #strongunforgabilitysigrem}
+> # {.remark title="Strong unforgeability" #strongunforgabilitysigrem}
 Just like for MACs (see [MACdef](){.ref}), our definition of security for digital signatures with respect to a chosen message attack does not preclude the ability of the adversary to produce a new signature for the same message that it has seen a signature of.
-Just like in MACs, people sometimes consider the notion of _strong unforgability_ which requires that it would not be possible for the adversary to produce a new message-signature pair (even if the message itself was queried before).
+Just like in MACs, people sometimes consider the notion of _strong unforgeability_ which requires that it would not be possible for the adversary to produce a new message-signature pair (even if the message itself was queried before).
 Some signature schemes (such as the full domain hash and the DSA scheme) satisfy this stronger notion while others do not.
-However, just like MACs, it is possible to transform any signature with standard security into a signature that satisfies this stronger unforgability condition.
+However, just like MACs, it is possible to transform any signature with standard security into a signature that satisfies this stronger unforgeability condition.